 The Science Behind Why Two Hearing Aids is Better

 Our brains are designed to use both ears to fully understand our surroundings.
 Generally speaking, hearing instruments work best in pairs to deliver the optimum hearing experience.

-The ears are like muscles, and if you don't use them properly you may lose the ability to clearly understand speech with the non-hearing aid ear.
-Doctors call this auditory deprivation effect and it can lead to aggravated hearing loss in the ear that does not utilize an aid.
-In other words, it is not uncommon for individuals wearing only 1 hearing aid, to develop loss of hearing in their good ear over time as it overcompensates to offset the poor ear.
+The ears are like muscles: If you don't use them properly you may lose the ability to clearly understand speech with the non-hearing aid ear.
+Doctors call this 'auditory deprivation effect,' and it can lead to aggravated hearing loss in the ear that does not utilize an aid.
+It is not uncommon for individuals wearing only one hearing aid to develop loss of hearing in their good ear over time, as it overcompensates to offset the poor ear.

 - Better Hearing in Noise - An individual's hearing in noise can be improved by up to 3 times if the signal reaching each ear arrives at a slightly different moment in time as controlled by your hearing aids.
-This is technically referred to as phase.
+This is technically referred to as 'phase.'
 When the brain receives slightly different, yet still audible signals at the two ears, it has the ability to cross-correlate and process the primary signal (usually speech) better than if the signal is received monaurally.

 - Cushioning of sound - If you are only wearing one hearing aid, this device has to pick up sudden loud noises on its own.
 Binaural hearing aid wearers are required to have the volume set lower than those who only wear one device, which allows for a higher tolerance of loud sounds.

 - Satisfaction - Hearing aids may take a few days or weeks to get used to, but individuals will often have higher satisfaction ratings if they use two hearing aids instead of one.